owlbarn/tutorial/book/algodiff/README.md

 ```

-This new operator works seamlessly with existing ones.

 ### Lazy Evaluation

-Using the `Builder` enables users to build new operations conviniently, and it greatly improve the clarity of code.
+Using the `Builder` enables users to build new operations conveniently, and it greatly improve the clarity of code.
 However, with this mechanism comes a new problem: efficiency.
 Imagine that a large computation that consists of hundreds and thousands of operations, with a function occurs many times in these operations.
-(Though not discussed yet, but in a neural network which utilises AD, it is quite common to create a large computation where basic functions such as `add` and `mul` are repeated tens and hundreds of times.
+(Though not discussed yet, in a neural network which utilises AD, it is quite common to create a large computation where basic functions such as `add` and `mul` are repeated tens and hundreds of times.)
 With the current `Builder` approach, every time this operation is used, it has to be created by the builder again.
 This is apparently not efficient.
 We need some mechanism of caching.
 This is where the *lazy evaluation* in OCaml comes to help.

 ```